shoaib281/anki-automatic-case/README.md

 1. Go here: https://ankiweb.net/shared/info/1750883788
 2. You can now select which decks you want this to apply for by editing the config files

-### Show your support

-This is my first anki addon!

-Follow me on Twitter [@iamshabbs15](https://twitter.com/iamshabbs15), for updates, you can contact me there as well